dbus-cxx/dbus-cxx/doc/20-building-from-source.md

 ## 1. What are the requirements to build from source?

-DBus-cxx requires support of at least C++17.
-As of version 2.0, it is also a full implementation of the DBus protocol, and does not depend on libdbus.
+DBus-cxx requires support of at least C++16.
+As of version 2.0, it is also a full implementation of the %DBus protocol, and does not depend on libdbus.

 The requirements are intended to be very low.
 In order to build, you will need the following tools to be installed: